2025–26 EFL Cup: First round

-A total of 70 teams played in the first round: 2 winners from the preliminary round, 20 from League Two (tier 4), 24 from League One (tier 3), and 24 from the Championship (tier 2).
-The draw for this round was split on a geographical basis into "northern" and "southern" sections, where teams were drawn against a team from the same section.
+A total of 70 teams played in the first round: the two winners from the preliminary round, 20 from League Two (tier 4), 24 from League One (tier 3), and 24 from the Championship (tier 2).
+The draw for this round was split on a geographical basis into northern and southern sections, where teams were drawn against a team from the same section.
 The draw was made on 26 June 2025 by Shay Given and John Barnes, together with the draw for the preliminary round.